Churches in Norway: Institutional

 From early Christian times, a clerical administrative subdivision was established.
-For instance, in Hordaland there were subdivisions as one fourth ("fjordung" or "fjerding") or one eight ("åttung") of a county, each with its own main church.
+For instance, in Hordaland there were subdivisions as one fourth ("fjordung" or "fjerding") or one eighth ("åttung") of a county, each with its own main church.
 For instance Old Sakshaug Church was the main church for one of the four districts of Inntrøndelag.

 Church building has been influenced by the role of the State or the Crown.
 The Reformation in Norway was accomplished by force in 1537 when Christian III of Denmark and Norway declared Lutheranism as the official religion of Norway and Denmark.
 The Crown then took over church property, while some churches were plundered and abandoned.
 After the reformation bishops were appointed by the king, while after the introduction of absolute monarchy in 1660 all clerics were civil servants appointed by the Danish king.
 When a liberal constitution was introduced after independence from Denmark in 1814, the Lutheran church was recognized as the State Church.
 The ban on Catholicism within Norway was lifted in 1843, while the ban on monastic orders were formally lifted in 1897.
 After the 1814 events, Norway was no longer under Danish rule and instead entered into a personal union with Sweden.
 A civil administration and national institutions were subsequently established within present day Norway.

 The Church of Norway is organized in 11 dioceses plus one presiding bishop.
 A cathedral (katedral) is the seat of a bishop, and "domkirke" (or merely "dom") refers to the function or status of the church, not the design, style or size of the building.
 Some churches in Norway are nicknamed cathedral or "dom" because of their size or architectural significance.
 The catholic church in Norway is organized in three dioceses, each with their own cathedral.